mesosphere-backup/dcos-cassandra-service/README.md

    The command above will trigger the install of the new Cassandra version.
 You can follow the upgrade progress by making a REST request identical to the one used to follow the progress of a [configuration upgrade](/1.7/usage/service-guides/cassandra/configuration/).

-**Note:** The upgrade process will cause all of your Cassandra node processes to restart.

 **If you are upgrading to or beyond 1.0.13-X.Y.Z of DC/OS Apache Cassandra from an older version (pre `1.0.13-X.Y.Z`), here is the upgrade path:**

 1. Perform [Backup Operation](https://github.com/mesosphere/dcos-cassandra-service#backup) on your currently running Cassandra Service.
 Please make a note of the backup name and backup location.